ameeromar/tesla-WRO-2023-nbs/README.md

 # Mechanical Design

-We're using a ready made Ackermann based chassis kit from YF robot and have significantly modified each aspect of the chassis.
-The chassis base plate is made of Aluminum and the rest of the parts involve brass spacers, acrylic top plates, front articulating axel parts and some other miscellaneous parts.
-We've also designed and 3D Printed some parts for making our chassis more practical.

 ## Design Decisions
 We setteled on the YF Robot chassis because it provided a robust platform to work on and featured ackermann steering mechanism.
 We've deigned and 3D printed some parts which were required for the optimal operation of the robot.